 In infants or young children, a sharp tool called a lancet may be used to prick the skin.
 The blood collects in a small glass tube, or onto a slide or test strip.
 A bandage is put on the spot to stop bleeding.

 In the lab, the blood is placed on a microscope slide.
 A stain is added to the sample.
 This causes eosinophils to show up as orange-red granules.
 The technician then counts how many eosinophils are present per 100 cells.
 The percentage of eosinophils is multiplied by the white blood cell count to give the absolute eosinophil count.

-Most of the time adults do not need to take special steps before this test.
-Tell your doctor the medicines you are taking, including ones you buy without a prescription.
+Most of the time, adults do not need to take special steps before this test.
+Tell your provider the medicines you are taking, including the ones without a prescription.
 Some drugs may change the test results.

 Medicines that may cause you to have an increase in eosinophils include:

 - Certain laxatives containing psyllium